baranan/minno-tasks/IAT/README.md

----
-title: IAT extension for Minno
+#IAT extension for Minno
-description: An extension script for implementing the Implicit Association Test (IAT) with Minno.
+##description: An extension script for implementing the Implicit Association Test (IAT) with Minno.
----

 The extension script is a Minno script that is activated by another Minno script.
 For instance, this is a Minno script that uses an IAT extension: